data-ninjia/etl-multiformat-business-data/README.md

 This project demonstrates a simple ETL pipeline that processes business data from multiple source formats and loads it into a PostgreSQL database.
 The goal of the project is to simulate a realistic data engineering task: ingest heterogeneous data, validate it, apply basic transformations, and store it in a structured form for further analytics.

-This repository is intended as a learning and portfolio project for a Trainee / Junior Data Engineer role.

 ---

 ## Business Context